 If you love intense home office paint colors but still want to create a restful space, go for a deep green, such as the shade above.
 You can increase the impact of the shade with artwork and artwork in bold designs.

 A hallmark of Hockney’s depictions of interior spaces is the juxtaposition of competition pattern.
 To offset the intensity of the effect in a home office, walls in green and a space to relax beside floor-to-ceiling windows bring a sense of calm, which can, in itself, boost home office productivity.

 A board covered in sketches and photos makes a lively wall display.
 Recreate this idea by covering a large cork pinboard.
 A wall of black-and-white photographs in simple frames makes a good backdrop in almost any scheme, while a large blackboard is fun for children – and adults – in a family-friendly study area.

-If you don’t have a room to dedicate to an office, a well-defined work area will ensure you can still exercise your creativity.
-The elegant lines of a contemporary desk complement the light setting of a bay window.
-Opt for office storage that coordinates with your scheme to create a pretty and practical decorative touch.
+The main reason to look for home office design tips is when you are incorporating a home study into a living space.
+So if you don’t have a room to dedicate to an office, know that a well-defined work area will ensure you can still exercise your creativity.
+The elegant lines of a contemporary desk complement the light setting of a bay window in this living room.

 Choosing an image you love and having it turned into a mural is a great way to add character to an office space.
 Wallpaper and murals are a great way to help distract from messy desks.

 'A core belief of many designers is that every living space should have a focal point,' says Michael Ayerst, Managing Director at Surface View.
 'Wallpaper murals depicting large motif designs fill this role wonderfully, even in small spaces, forcing the viewer to appreciate the artists' intricate detailing at a close range.’

 Incorporating stimulating artwork like this design in your workspace is sure to encourage creativity and inspire.